sarahcrowle/wine-android-build/README.md

 Automated tools to patch and build Wine for Android.

 ## How to build
 - You're gonna need some prerequisites.
-Namely, Git, Gradle, Python (2), and whatever you need to build a normal version of Wine.
+Namely, Git, Gradle, Python (2), Ruby, and whatever you need to build a normal version of Wine.
 On a Debian based system, you can get everything you need with:
   ```
-  sudo apt install gradle python git
+  sudo apt install gradle python ruby git
   sudo apt build-dep wine
   ```
 - Now that you've got everything, IN THEORY, you should be able to clone this repo into a folder somewhere, then run `./make <wine commit hash> <compatible vanilla wine version>`.